Berliner FC Dynamo: Contemporary supporter scene

 The contemporary supporter scene of BFC Dynamo contains various categories of supporters, ranging from older supporters to younger ultras.

-Older supporters constitute an essential part of the supporter scene.
-Many are active in the supporter group 79er.
+In the mid-2010s, older supporters made up a significant portion of the supporters, although less active than before.
+Many of them had become supporters already in the 1980s.
+Older supporters still form a distinct part of the support scene.
+An important supporter group among the older supporters is the supporter group 79er.

 The supporter scene played an important part in saving the club from bankruptcy in 2001.
 Supporters organized collections, made donations, threw parties and travelled as far as Austria and Switzerland to convince creditors to accept smaller pay-offs in order to save the cub.
 The insolvency crisis remains a defining moment for older supporters.
 For a long time, the supporter scene arranged an annual Mike-Polley-Gedenkturnier, which was a football fan tournament in memory of Mike Polley.
 A march in memory of Polley in Leipzig in 2018 was attended by 850 supporters of BFC Dynamo.

 New groups of younger ultra-oriented supporters have emerged since the 2000s.
 Supporter group Fraktion H was founded in 2006 by younger supporters who wanted to create more atmosphere in the stadium.
 A minor ultras scene then emerged with the founding of Ultras BFC in 2011.
 The ultras of BFC Dynamo have initiated campaigns such as "Brown is not Claret" and have also engaged in football tournaments for refugees.
 The club has encouraged the new groups of younger supporters and club management has taken a stand against racism and right-wing extremism.
 The statutes of BFC Dynamo as of 2024 state that the club "feels strongly committed to the idea of anti-racism".

 BFC Dynamo engages in active fan work and has taken measures to control violent elements, to exclude known violators and to distance itself from radical supporters.
 Far-right symbols and slogans are not tolerated by the club.
 The Chairman of the Economic Council Peter Meyer stated publicly in connection with a friendly match against Hertha BSC in 2007 that the club did not want people who cannot follow the rules and that "anyone who shouts nazi slogans will be thrown out of the stadium".
 A large number of stadium bans has been issued by the club since the 2000s.
 No riots has occurred since 2011.